-Sr. No. CLOs Taxonomy level Programme learning outco me (PLO) At the en d of the course, the student will be able to: en .
-CLO1 Apply the fundamental concepts in Probability and Statistics С3 PLO1 CLO2 Use data to produce mathematical or probabilistic models in relevant engineering problems C3 PLO2 CLO3 Follow the fundamental concepts in Probability and Statistics A2 PLO2 EMARK KS (if any): Co Cli • ecommer nded by: Approved by: (Chairperson/Date) (Dean/Date)
+COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMM ME LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: :09 CLO1 Apply the fundamental concepts in Probability and Statistics С3 PLO1 CLO2 Use data to produce mathematical or probabilistic models in relevant engineering problems C3 PLO2 CLO3 Follow the fundamental concepts in Probability and Statistics A2 PLO2 REMARK KS (if any): Co.
+Cl.
+Recommen (Chairperson/Date) Approved by: (Dean/Date)